 This is what comes across the black box scanner throughout the day:

 As these options trades came in, they met the criteria for the algo.
-For example, check out Twitter $42.50 strike and the spot was $42.86. so it was just barely in the money.
-Someone bought 250 contracts at $1.52 and that was above the ask (notice the _AA).
-It was a sweep order and it cost them $38,000 to open the trade.
+For example, check out Apple.
+Someone bought 1,000 contracts at $2.199 and that was above the ask (notice the _AA).
+It was a sweep order and it cost them $219,900 to open the trade.
 This is real-time options flow.
 I have seen my options order appear in the Black Box options flow screen above BEFORE even my broker displayed my options order!
-That’s incredible speed and BB is plugged right into a major exchange that gets options flow in seconds from when the order is placed.
+That’s incredible speed and BB is plugged right into a major exchange that gets option flow in seconds from when the order is placed.

 This real-time options order flow comes filtering in throughout the day and it’s telling us a wealth of information about what other traders are doing.
 That’s what the flow is, it’s real-time options trades that other traders are making and if it meets the algos criteria, it displays in the options alerts tab.